brimdata/zed/docs/lake/design.md

 ```
 None of fields is used by the Zed lake system for any purpose
 except to provide information about the journal commit to the end user
 and/or end application.
+Any ZSON/ZNG data can be stored in the `Data` field
+allowing external applications to implement arbitrary data provenance and audit
+capabilities by embedding custom metadata in the commit journal.

 #### Transactional Semantitcs

 The `commit` operation is _transactional_.
-This means that a reader scanning
+This means that a query scanning
 a pool sees its entire data scan as a fixed "snapshot" with respect to the
 commit history.
+In fact, `zed lake query` has an `-at` flag, which allows you
+to specify a commit ID or commit jounral position from which to query.
+In this way, a query can time-travel through the journal.
+As long as the
+underlying data has not been deleted, arbitrarily old snapshots of the
+Zed lake can be easily queried.

 If a writer commits data after a reader starts scanning, then the reader
 does not see the new data since it's scanning the snapshot that existed